Timothy C. Hain, MD • Page last modified: May 10, 2023

 Ankylosing spondylitis (AS) is a progressive bone disease associated with fusion of the spine.
 Persons with severe cases of AS may be disabled because of their lack of flexibility.
 Although one might expect AS to be associated with conductive hearing loss, AS has been reported to be associated with a sensorineural hearing loss in about 28% of patients ( Alatas, Yazgan et al. 2005 )

-Susac syndrome (microangiopathy of ear, brain and eye) is a disorder in which deafness, reduced vision, and encephalopathy may all present simultaneously.
+Susac syndrome (microangiopathy of ear, brain and eye) is a extremely rare disorder in which deafness, reduced vision, and encephalopathy may all present simultaneously.
 The encephalopathy manifests with headache, confusion, memory loss, behavioral changes, dysarthria and occasional mutism.
 The hearing loss is usually bilateral and accompanied by tinnitus and vertigo.
 According to Susac, it is generally a low-frequency sensorineural loss, resembling that of Meniere's disease.
 The reduced vision is caused by retinal artery occlusions.
 MRI images, which are invariably abnormal, reveal multifocal white matter lesions, including the corpus callosum (Susac et al, 2004).
-This is an unusual location for a white matter lesion as it is not found in the more common types of demyelinating disease, such as MS. Treatment is with immunosuppresants (Clement et al, 2003).
+The lesions of the corpus callosum in Susacs are typically medial and centrally located (snow-balling) compared to lesions seen in MS that are more often seen on the undersurface of the corpus callosum at the septal interface (Susac, 2004).
+Treatment is with immunosuppresants (Clement et al, 2003).

 Not all individuals with bilateral sensorineural hearing loss have autoimmune disease.
 Genetic defects, infections, toxins, advanced age, noise exposure, and conditions of mysterious origin all account for some cases.

 How Common is Autoimmune Inner Ear Disease ?